jleeothon/conlanging/1-orthography.md

 The combination ⟨ij⟩ may be found in verb paradigms, for consistency, and is pronounced the same as ⟨ei⟩, thus /iː/.

+/j/ and /w/ are realised respectively as /d/ or /b/ at the word end after a consonant and may be assimilated to /t/ and /p/ after a voiceless consonant.
+Thus:

+- ⟨farw⟩ "colour" is realised /farb/, but
+- ⟨farwan⟩ "colours" is realised /farwan/;
+- ⟨stagj⟩ "stag" is realised /stagd/, but
+- ⟨satgjan⟩ "stags" is realised /stagjan/.